protobuf-net/protobuf-net/README.md

 ### .proto file

-As an alternative to writing your classes and decorating them, You can generate your types from a .proto schema using [`protogen`](https://protogen.marcgravell.com/).
+As an alternative to writing your classes and decorating them, You can generate your types from a .proto schema using [`protogen`](https://protogen.marcgravell.com/);
+the `protogen` tool is available as a zip from that location, or [as a "global tool"](https://www.nuget.org/packages/protobuf-net.Protogen) (multi-platform).

 ### Alternative to attributes